 Register for ZAP

-ZAP is a FREE one-day workshop for children and young people aged 9-16 who have experienced bullying.
+ZAP is a FREE one-day workshop for children and young people aged 9-16 and their parents/carers who have experienced bullying.